 Back to basics: Four main takeaways for multilingual Squarespace success

-Now that we’ve covered some of Squarespace’s language-adaptable design features and gone through a few examples, let’s recap what you should keep in mind when bringing your Squarespace site into the multilingual sphere:
+Now that we’ve covered some of Squarespace’s multilingual-adaptable design features and gone through a few examples, let’s recap what you should keep in mind when bringing your Squarespace site into the multilingual sphere:

 - Choose your template wisely.
 This is essentially the most fundamental decision any Squarespace user makes: your template choice defines the rest of your workflow.
 Make sure you pick one that will look just as good in translation.